learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 learn submit
 ```

-That's all it takes, you can run `learn submit` from any lab directory and your solution will be submitted to Learn for review.
+That's all it takes.
+You can run `learn submit` from any lab directory, and your solution will be submitted to Learn for review.

 ![learn submit](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_learn_submit_gif.gif)

-You'll notice that on Learn, the light labelled "Pull Request" will turn green when your code has been submitted.
+You'll notice that, on Learn, the light labeled "Pull Request" will turn green when your code has been submitted.

 ![PR](https://dl.dropboxusercontent.com/s/zw5axlrl07e4yj3/2015-10-02%20at%201.25%20AM.png)

 ## What does `learn submit` do?

-The `learn submit` and the Learn CLI automate all the low-level `git` interactions.
+The `learn submit` command and the Learn CLI automate all the low-level `git` interactions.
 When you type `learn submit`, here's what happens:

 1. Your local changes are staged via `git add .` and committed via `git commit -am`.
 2. Your local commits are pushed to your fork on GitHub with `git push`